Dahlia pinnata Cav.

 Bloom Time: July to October

-Dahlia pinnata is a perennial herbaceous plant with a rhizome and tuberous roots, and an erect stem, being branched only in the inflorescence.
-It grows up to 4 feet (1.2 m) tall.
-It is the national flower of Mexico.
+Dahlia pinnata is a perennial herbaceous plant with rhizome and tuberous roots and an erect stem being branched only in the inflorescence.
+It grows up to 4 feet (1.2 m) tall, and it is the national flower of Mexico.
 Leaves are usually simple, with ovate, up to 4 inches (10 cm) long leaflets.
 The 2 to 8 flower heads have a diameter of up to 4 inches (10 cm) and appear on up to 6 inches (15 cm) long stems.
-The eight florets are up to 2 inches (5 cm) long, ovate and pink to deep purple.
+The eight florets are ovate, pink to deep purple, and up to 2 inches (5 cm) long.
 The flowering period extends from July to October.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Clip off spent blossoms to encourage more blooming.
 While optional, some gardeners remove many flower buds to focus the plant's energy on fewer, larger, and showier blooms with long stems.
 The flower buds come in clusters of three.
 If desired, remove the two side buds, allow the middle one to grow, and keep pinching off any more side buds that form along the end of the stem.

 For a more natural look, pinch back Dahlia plants when small to encourage branching.
 Dahlias can be divided in fall or spring.
 Dig up the tubers and use a sharp knife to cut them into sections, ensuring each section has at least one eye.
 Allow tubers to dry overnight before replanting.